sidrao2006/flutter/README.md

 ### Extensible and open model

-Flutter works with any development tool (or none at all) but includes editor plug-ins for both [Visual Studio Code] and [IntelliJ / Android Studio].
-Flutter provides [thousands of packages][Flutter packages] to speed your development, regardless of your target platform.
+Flutter works with any development tool (or none at all) but includes editor plug-ins for both [Visual Studio Code] and [IntelliJ / Android Studio].Flutter can also be tested on any modern browser with [Dartpad], an open-source editor for Dart.
+For more information on dartpad, check out [Dartpad's documentation].Flutter provides [thousands of packages][Flutter packages] to speed your development, regardless of your target platform.
 And accessing other native code is easy, with support for both [FFI] and [platform-specific APIs][platform channels].